Budibase/website/content/blog/data/data-sources.md

 These vary in how easily understood they are by both users and systems.
 Common date formats include:

-* **Date strings - such as 01/01/2000 or January 1 2000.**
+* **Date strings -** such as 01/01/2000 or January 1 2000.
-* **ISO8601 dates** - ie 20000101T000000Z.
+* ISO8601 dates - ie 20000101T000000Z.
-* **Numerical dates - the number of milliseconds since January 1st 1970.**
+* **Numerical dates -** the number of milliseconds since January 1st 1970**.**
-* **Proprietary formats - some variation of the above, used by a specific system.**
+* **Proprietary formats -** some variation of the above, used by a specific system**.**

-Within each of these formats, there can also be variation.
-For example, inclusion or deletion of times-of-day, stipulation of timezones, or local conventions for ordering the day, month, and year.
+Within each of these formats, there can also be variations.
+For example, inclusion or deletion of times-of-day, the stipulation of timezones, or local conventions for ordering the day, month, and year.

 It’s important to pay careful attention to the format of dates returned by external data sources.
 If necessary, you can use transformations to change the format of dates, to better match the needs of your app project.